Direct probing the quantum geometric tensor for bosonic collective excitations

-Thus, the DSF of the node-line magnon, shown in Fig.~\ref{fig:magnon}(c), exhibits a $\cos\phi_{\mathbf{q}}$-like dependence on the constant-energy surface in momentum space, while the factor $(-1)^{g_z}$ leads to alternating intensity between the upper and lower bands as the momentum crosses the Brillouin zone boundary along $g_z$ direction, matching with the observation in experiments~\cite{scheie2022dirac}.
+where $\mathbf{q}$ is the effective wavevector measured from the $K$ point, and the factor $(-1)^{g_3}$ leads to alternating intensity between the upper and lower bands as the momentum crosses the Brillouin zone boundary along $g_3$ direction, offering a quantitative account of the observation in experiments~\cite{scheie2022dirac}.